1) I am called to show the love of Jesus to everyone, no matter who they are or how they behave.

 I especially love the part that says, "So far as it depends on you, be at peace with all men."
 I have experienced such great freedom in the realization that I am only responsible for me.
 If I have done everything within my power to be loving and kind towards someone, yet they still choose to repay me with hostility/meanness/rudeness, that's on them.

 Our culture teaches us that if someone hurts us, we have every right to get back at them.
 But God offers us a higher road to take.
 If we choose to show kindness to someone who doesn't deserve it, God can use that to deeply convict that person and possibly bring about a change in them.
-If you can grasp a hold of how much of a power bomb kindness is, how much more effective it is than retaliation and bitterness, it will change your life.
+If you can grasp a hold of how much of a power bomb kindness is, how much more effective it is than retaliation and bitterness, it will change your life.4) My relationship with my Mother In Law does not have to go along with the world's expectations.

 Just because the world's expectation is that the relationship between a man's wife and his mother will more than likely be strained, competitive, conniving, etc. it does not mean I have to go that route and feed the stereotype.
 In fact, the story of one of the most beautiful relationships between two women can be found in the Book of Ruth between Ruth (a Moabitess) and Naomi, her Jewish Mother In Law.
 Naomi lived in Moab with her husband, their two sons, and their sons' wives for 10 years but after her husband and sons died, she decided to return to the land of Judah.
 Her Daughter In Law, Orpah, decides to go her separate way, but Ruth makes a beautiful declaration.